zhimingluo/MovingObjectSegmentation/README.md

 The git repository contains the code for the paper:

-"Interactive Deep Learning Method for Segmenting Moving Objects" by Yi Wang, Zhiming Luo, Pierre-Marc Jodoin.
+["Interactive Deep Learning Method for Segmenting Moving Objects"](http://www.sciencedirect.com/science/article/pii/S0167865516302471) by Yi Wang, Zhiming Luo, Pierre-Marc Jodoin.

-To appear in Special Issue on Scene Background Modeling and Initialization of *Pattern Recognition Letters*.
+Accept at Special Issue on Scene Background Modeling and Initialization of *Pattern Recognition Letters*.

 ### Citing